 This is changing.
 With more employees suffering financially, psychologically, and socially, organisational researchers and practitioners have begun to pay more attention to compassion at work to address such suffering.
 We are beginning to acknowledge the cost of ignoring such suffering and the benefits of compassion at work.

-Take some time to reflect on your workplace leadership culture – how much is compassion part of the picture?
+Take some time to reflect on your workplace leadership culture – how much is being human-centred and being compassionate part of the picture?

 When have you experienced compassion in the workplace?

 Dr. Daniel E. Martin is an Associate Professor of Management at California State University, East Bay, and Director of Research at the Charter for Compassion.
 Formerly a Visiting Associate Professor at the Center for Compassion and Altruism Research and Education (CCARE) at Stanford University (and currently a Consulting Scientist), a Visiting Scholar at the Center for the Study of Law & Society at UC Berkeley, a Research Fellow for the U.S. Army Research Institute as well as a Personnel Research Psychologist for the U.S. Office of Personnel Management, he has worked with private, public and non-profit organizations on pre-employment selection, training, and organizational assessment.